mafik/automat/README.md

 [![Build](https://github.com/mafik/automat/actions/workflows/build.yaml/badge.svg?branch=main)](https://github.com/mafik/automat/actions/workflows/build.yaml)

-Automat is a tangible interface for virtual objects.

-Its objective is to be able to semi-autonomously play a variety of games.
-This is the first step towards a more general environment for interacting with computers.
+Automat's objective is to be able to semi-autonomously play a variety of games.
+It's the first step towards a more general environment for interacting with computers.

 # Status